dorukayhan/decashine/SPEC.md

 Since both formats are JSON-based, the spec often uses JSONPath to refer to specific values.
 See https://goessner.net/articles/JsonPath/ for details.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED",  "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).

+The [system](decashine/src/main/resources/system.schema.json) and [target](decashine/src/main/resources/target.schema.json) schemas MUST agree with this spec.
+If they disagree, [report it ASAP](https://github.com/dorukayhan/decashine/issues/new) and follow the schemas until a fix arrives.

 ## 1. System